eniomecaj/Fashion-MNIST-Clothing-Classifier-CNN-in-MATLAB/README.md

 ## Implementation

 The classifier was built entirely in MATLAB using the Deep Learning Toolbox.
 The main script `traintestCNNonClothes.mlx` covers the full pipeline: data loading, preprocessing, CNN architecture definition, training, and evaluation against both the standard test set and the custom clothing images.
+The image below gives an example of the classification.

 <img width="612" height="358" alt="Picture5" src="https://github.com/user-attachments/assets/158fb7b7-036d-4ef6-a25f-2be6ac75fe2e" />